+Yes No

-Yes No C15 Are first-time, first-year students accepted for terms other than the fall?
-C16 Notification to applicants of admission decision sent (fill in one only, ) On a rolling basis beginning By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
-Yes, in full Yes, in part No C18 Deferred admission Vee No Does your institution allow students to postpone enrollment after admission?
-Yes No If yes, maximum period of postponeme C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-103 C20 Common Application: Question removed from CDS.
-(Initiated during 2 006-2007 cycle) C21-C22: Early Decision and Early Action Plans 004 Farly Desision
+C15 Are first-time, first-year students accepted for terms other than

+C16 Notification to applicants of admission decision sent (fill in one only ')

+On a rolling basis beginning (date): By (date): Other: Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?

+Yes, in full

+Yes, in part

+No

+C18 Deferred admission

+Yes No

+Does your institution allow students to postpone enrollment after If yes, maximum period of postponeme

+7-9 1 1 1 1 1

+-

+C19 Early admission of high school students

+Does your institution allow high school students to enroll as full-time, Yes No

+•

+C20 Common Application: Question removed from CDS.
+(Initiated during 2 2006-2007 cycle)

+C24 C22.
+Early Decision and Farly Assiss Blaza

+C21-C22: Early Decision and Early Action Plans

 C21 Early Decision

+Does your institution offer an early decision plan (an admission plan Yes No

+If "yes," please complete the following:

+First or only early decision plan closing date First or only early decision plan notification date

+Other early decision plan closing date

+Other early decision plan notification date

+For the Fall 2021 entering class:

+Number of early decision applications received by your institution Number of applicants admitted under early decision plan

+Please provide significant details about your early decision plan: